george-pov/YTSkedy/docs/architecture/overview.md

 REST API host and Azure Functions entry point.

-Scope:
+Current scope:

 - HTTP-triggered endpoints.
 - Request and response DTOs.
-- Authentication and authorization integration at the API boundary.
 - Dependency injection composition.
 - Calling application use cases.

+Planned scope:

+- Authentication and authorization integration at the API boundary beyond the current Azure Functions function-key authorization level.

 This project should stay thin.
 Business rules belong in the scheduling projects, and external system details belong in `YTSkedy.Infrastructure`.